leftathome/chef-workflow-tasklib/README.md

 workflow, and tooling to assist with driving those tasks.

-This suite of tools is an attempt to build a pragmatic workflow -- one that does not assume how we work will be the "best" or only way to work.
+This suite of tools is an attempt to build a pragmatic workflow -- one that does not assume how we, the authors work will be the "best" or only way to work.
 As a result every attempt has been made to remain as flexible as possible to allow you to take the parts you like, throw out what you don't, create what you want from primitives, and customize what you want to keep.

 We also provide a suite of test helpers that work with these tasks to instrument: